Randall-Rous3/Cee-Lo/README.md

 ## CSS
 * style intro page
 * style the board and dice
+* import fonts
+* add any animations or hover elements to taste

 ## Landing page HTML elements:
 * Welcome Message